neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 ```

 NOTE: This winetricks thingy takes an hour to complete, you can just try to use proton wine that comes with some stuff already preinstalled
+and then skipt this libraries instalation.

-*Installing the essentials (I consider them like that) from terminal with:
+Installing the essentials (I consider them like that) from terminal with:

 ```
  W_OPT_UNATTENDED=1 winetricks mfc42 vcrun6 vb6run vcrun2003 xact d3drm d3dx9_43 d3dcompiler_43 \